 Evidenced-Based Practice Paper

-Pressure Ulcer Prevention and Treatment
+Pressure Ulcer Prevention and TreatmentNo introduction?

-Summarization of Evidence-Based Practice Protocol
+Summarization of Evidence-Based Practice Protocol See page 44 in APA text.
+Center subheadings.

 The objectives expressed in this protocol examine how to eliminate the incidence of pressure ulcers, identify patients at risk for developing pressure ulcers, improve frequency of skin inspections, increase the use and implementation of ulcer prevention plans, improve the completion of a full patient assessment, increase the use and implementation of ulcer treatment plans, improve education in the prevention and progression of pressure ulcers, and to improve coordination and communication between health care providers when transferring or discharging a patient with a pressure ulcer (Ratliff & Tomaselli, 2010).
 The target population acknowledged in this protocol is “all patients within an acute health care facility and ambulatory settings with or at risk of pressure ulcers” (Ratliff & Tomaselli, 2010).
 Interventions considered for the prevention of pressure ulcers are: assessment and reevaluation of skin daily using the Braden Scale, documentation of risk assessment, prevention plan if needed (minimizing/eliminating friction, minimizing pressure, support surfaces, managing moisture, maintaining an adequate diet), and also documentation of the skin inspection.
 Interventions considered for the treatment and management of pressure ulcers are: comprehensive assessment, pressure ulcer treatment, pain management, management of nutrition, surgical consultation, patient and staff education, discharge plans, and documentation of all items in patient’s medical record (Ratliff & Tomaselli, 2010).
 The purpose of this protocol is to prevent or maintain pressure ulcers in a more routine and prompt way.
 Pressure ulcers can be severe and life threatening and by having an established code of procedure it helps prevent, sustain, and cure sores that may or may not have already developed.